cap-js/cds-typer/README.md

 ## Licensing

-Copyright 2022-2022 SAP SE or an SAP affiliate company and cds-dts-generator contributors.
+Copyright 2022-2022 SAP SE or an SAP affiliate company and cds-typer contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
 Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/cds-dts-generator).